google/wuffs/doc/note/tokens.md

 The [example/jsonfindptrs](/example/jsonfindptrs/jsonfindptrs.cc) program
 demonstrates creating a traditional DOM-like node tree from a SAX-like token stream.
-The [example/jsonptr](/example/jsonptr/jsonptr.cc) program demonstrates a different, lower-level approach that works directly on tokens, where the entire program (not just the Wuffs library) never calls `malloc`.
+The [example/jsonptr](/example/jsonptr/jsonptr.cc) program demonstrates a lower-level approach that works directly on tokens, where the entire program (not just the Wuffs library) never calls `malloc`.

 ## Example Token Stream